top of page

 Holy Basil, or Tulsi, is not just an herb—it's Ayurveda's "Queen of Herbs."
 Naturally cultivated in India and revered in Hindu culture, it is widely planted in home gardens and temples, where it is admired for its therapeutic, protective, and spiritual properties.

-Unlike cooking basil (Ocimum basilicum), Holy Basil is more pungent, peppery in flavor and powerful in medicinal use.
+Unlike cooking basil (Ocimum basilicum), Holy Basil is more pungent, peppery in flavor, and powerful in medicinal use.
 Holy Basil is an adaptogen—a natural substance that enables the body to adapt to and resist physical, chemical, and emotional stress.

 Significant Health Benefits of Holy Basil